 A young mage has gone missing and the only clue is the woman who has been mentoring him.

 This was an interesting concept.
-It would be an easy pitfall to make a world where magic users and non-magic users be exactly like Harry Potter, but instead, here the mages and the non-mages work together on various tasks.
+It would have been an easy pitfall to make a world of magic users and non-magic users be exactly like Harry Potter, but instead, here the mages and the non-mages work together on various tasks.
 Though from the jealousy that our protagonist felt at not being able to use magic, one has to wonder if that’s too simplistic of a scenario, if non-mages don’t occasionally riot against magic users.
 I felt like this one had so much wasted potential, both with this concept as well as the ending (which was a cliffhanger ending, grr.)
 Not all questions got wrapped up at the end and I was frustrated at this story for that.

 The Ghostly Loch by M.L.
 Yates

 A little girl keeps sneaking into a bar and no one can tell where she comes from.